Michael S. Rafii, MD, PhD

 |Alzheimer’s Association ||2022||Research Champion Award|

-Dr. Rafii is a physician-scientist whose research focuses on developing new therapeutics for Alzheimer’s disease (AD) including a genetic form of AD that occurs in people with Down syndrome (DS).
-He has designed and led multi-center clinical trials for AD in DS.
+Dr. Rafii is a physician-scientist whose research focuses on developing new treatments for Alzheimer’s disease (AD) including a genetic form that occurs in people with Down syndrome (DS).
 He is Principal Investigator of the NIH-funded Alzheimer’s Clinical Trials Consortium - Down Syndrome (ACTC-DS), an international network of academic researchers with expertise in AD and DS.

-As director of ATRI’s Medical Safety Unit, he provides safety oversight to ATRI’s entire portfolio of clinical trials.
+As medical director at ATRI, he leads a team of medical and clinical monitors and provides safety oversight to ATRI’s entire portfolio of clinical trials.
 He serves as a scientific reviewer for the NIH and the Alzheimer's Association.
 His work has been featured in the New York Times, Chicago Tribune, Washington Post, Wall Street Journal and National Public Radio (NPR).